 Still Standing Proud, based on the service of an anonymous soldier who endured a devastasting assault.
 A difficult but important personal story of Military Sexual Trauma.

 Blowing Stuff Up, by Vietnam vet George Nolly, who left the Air Force with the award of Tactical Air Command Instructor Pilot of the Year.

 You can help.

-We have secured funding for the first eight episodes of this series, but there are still FIVE finalists whose stories we want to share.
+We have secured funding for the first ten episodes of this series, but we still have many submissions from many amazing veterans whose stories we would love to share.
 These episodes cost thousands of dollars, and we also make sure we pay the veterans themselves.
-Please help us fund the five finalists.
+Please help us fund future episodes.